Emarioo/BetterThanBatch/README.md

 # BetterThanBatch
-A compiler and runtime for a new programming language.
+A compiler and interpreter for a new programming language.

+It will be better than batch for your average scripting needs.
+It will be useful for making neat programs, exploring data structures and visualising data using a straight forward rendering library (abstraction of Vulkan or OpenGL).

 ## Features
 - Variables, functions, namespaces, structs, enums.